yaswanthteja/yaswanthteja/README.md

 - Checkout them from here

 ### <b>📖 If you're still reading, why not follow me ??
 Let's Connect ✖️🌐
-- 💬 I love to connect with different people and exchange ideas :) !!</b>
+- 💬 I love to connect with  people and exchange ideas :) !!</b>

 <h3 align="left"> 🙌🏻 Connect with Me:</h3>